 - Financial gain.
 Different investments and investment accounts have the potential for different gains.
 The potential for capital gains is tied to the risk of the investment.

 - Choice.
 These types of accounts give you control over how you spend your money.
+Share trading accounts, retirement accounts and savings accounts are all different types of investment account.

 - Risk.
 The risk of suffering a capital loss.